neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

    Replace *john* with your current username and *www-data* with the webserver's user and group.

-   For detailed instructions on setting the needed permissions see  `TYPO3 Flow File Permissions`_
+   For detailed instructions on setting the needed permissions see  `Flow File Permissions`_

    .. note::
      Setting file permissions is not necessary and not possible on Windows machines.